Table of contents

 2. Cover your vehicle

-A motorcycle cover prevents thieves from knowing the type and model of your motorcycle at a glance, so that they can't tell whether your motorcycle is expensive.
+A motorcycle cover prevents thieves from knowing the type and model of your motorcycle at a glance, so that they can't tell whether your motorcycle is an expensive model.
 Moreover, a cover protects your vehicle from sunlight and rain.
 But do not cover your vehicle when there is a typhoon, otherwise, the cover can work like a parachute and make your motorcycle fall over!

 3. Use motorcycle cover locks